CodeLegionary/E-Reader-Portal/README.md

 ## How to Start (Setting the Database)
 ### Install PostgreSQL
-If PostgreSQL is not installed on your machine, you should download it from the [Official Site] (https://www.postgresql.org/download/).
+If PostgreSQL is not installed on your machine, you should download it from the [Official Site](https://www.postgresql.org/download/).

 Follow the installation steps to set up PostgreSQL, which will create a default user (postgres).
 Depending on your OS, a password may require manual configuration; I have set my own to 'password' as you can notice from my application.yml datasource.
 Additionally, ensure that the psql component is selected during installation, or opt for a graphical DB administrator like pgAdmin for easier management.